sevenmatt7/CS2102_2021_S1_Team1/proj_docs/projectReport.md

 Constraints not shown in ER diagram:
 - **Duration_to**  and **duration_from** of transaction_details must be IN BETWEEN the **service_avail_from** and **service_avail_to** attributes.
+- All caretakers have a limit of up to 5 Pets at any one time.
 	- Full time caretakers and part time caretakers with a rating of 4/5 and higher can only participate in 5 transactions at any given time.
 In the ER diagram, this means that the number of transactions which have a t_status = 3 at any point in time <= 5.
 This constraint is enforced by a SQL Trigger.
 	- Part time caretakers with a rating lower than a 4/5 can only participate in 2 transactions at any point in time.
 In the ER diagram, this means that the number of transactions which have a t_status = 4 at any point in time <= 2.
 This constraint is enforced by a SQL Trigger.
-- A full time caretaker must work for a minimum of 2 x 150 consecutive days a year.
+- A full time caretaker must work for a minimum of 2 x 150 consecutive days a year AND a full time caretaker is treated as available until they apply for leave.
+These constraints are enforced by a check performed by a SQL Function.
+- A full time caretakers cannot apply for leave if there is at least one Pet under their care.
 This constraint is enforced by a check performed by a SQL Function.
+- A caretaker should not take care of pets they cannot care for.
+This constraint is enforced by the foreign key in Transactions_Details onto Offers_Services.
-- Caretakers cannot apply for leave if they are taking care of 1 or more pets in the leave period.
-This constraint is enforced by a check performed by a SQL Function.
+- The daily price for a full time caretaker increases with the rating of the caretaker but will never be below the base price.
+This constraint is enforced by a SQL Trigger "update_fulltime_price".

 ## Database schema <a name = "schema"></a>